-Have you ever shopped for hemp CBD online and finally found the perfect product only to discover while checking out that the website doesn’t take credit card payments?
+Have you ever shopped for hemp CBD online and finally found the perfect product only to discover that the website doesn’t take credit card payments?
 You’re not alone!

 Despite the passing of the 2018 Farm Bill legalizing hemp and hemp-derived products, including those containing CBD, major payment processors like PayPal and Square still won’t work with companies that sell these products.
 The reason is simply that they see hemp business as too risky.
 But if hemp is legal, then why is there still risk?